-- liaising with the SENCO/EMA co-ordinator to agree : - o which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the provision map - but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN list.
+- Liaising with the SENCO and Pupil and Family Wellbeing Leader to agree: - o which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the provision map - but do not have special educational needs. - o which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN list.
 Some of these pupils may require advice/support from an outside professional and, therefore, a one page profile to address a special educational need (this would include pupils with Education and Health Care Plans)

-- securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to working on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
-(SEN Code of Practice 2013) - ensuring effective deployment of resources including teaching assistant support - to maximise outcomes for all groups of vulnerable learners.

-4. Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.

-- In accordance with Section 5.7 of the SEN Code of Practice 2013, if appointed after September 2008, our Special Educational Needs Coordinator will have statutory accreditation.
-If a new SENCO is appointed, he/she will gain statutory accreditation within three years of appointment. - The SENCO and EMA Coordinator will regularly attend local network meetings - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development. - Specialist advice and expertise in relation to assessment and support of individual pupils will be commissioned by the school from the open market.
+- Securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - o ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners. - 4.
+Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured. - Our Special Educational Needs Coordinator will have statutory accreditation.
+If a new SENCO is appointed, he/she will gain statutory accreditation within three years of appointment. - The SENCO and Pupil and Family Wellbeing Leader will regularly attend local network meetings. - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development. - Specialist advice and expertise in relation to assessment and support of individual pupils will be commissioned by the school from the open market.
 Service level agreements and quality assurance criteria will be put in place at the point of commissioning and the headteacher and senior leaders will be responsible for reporting to governors on the efficacy of these arrangements (including value for money).
 Our school will, wherever possible, join with other schools in joint commissioning and quality assurance arrangements.

-- 4. Information about how equipment and facilities to support children and young people with special educational needs will be secured. - When specialist equipment or a high level of staffing support is required to support a pupil with special educational needs, our school will fund this as Additional SEN Support up to £6,000 per annum for each individual pupil.
+- 5. Information about how equipment and facilities to support children and young people with special educational needs will be secured. - When specialist equipment or a high level of staffing support is required to support a pupil with special educational needs, our school will fund this as Additional SEN Support up to £6,000 per annum for each individual pupil.
 Thereafter, if the cost is higher and the provision of these facilities is likely to be prolonged, the school will apply to the Local Authority for High Needs Block Funding. - Specialist equipment and expertise in relation its use will be purchased/hired/ commissioned by the school from the open market, subject to the usual guarantees, service level agreements and quality assurance criteria.
 Our school will, wherever possible, join with other schools in joint purchasing/hire of equipment. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised and recruited. - 6.
 The role played by the parents of pupils with special educational needs (and other learning needs).